jtq/clockworacle/README.md

 ## For Sunless Sea modders/developers

-## Using the mod-tools UI to explore/query the game JSON files
+Using the mod-tools UI to explore/query the game JSON files:

 ### Installation